MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-import-api-updates.md

 ### Security and encryption

 The import pipeline is using Azure Blob Storage security model as is.
-This means we will not do any special treatment for those azure containers that would differentiate from any other azure containers.
+This means we will not do any special treatment for those Azure containers that would differentiate from any other Azure containers.
 Additionally, the import pipeline currently does not accept encryption keys for content from the customer.
 Any encrypted content will be treated as opaque files that SharePoint may list, but be unable to index, the same as if encrypted files were uploaded through the UI to the environment.

 ### Events and event handlers